-- B87.
-Key management personnel/senior executives may receive performance-based remuneration as considered appropriate by the Nomination and Remuneration Committee and approved by the Board.
-The intention of this remuneration is to facilitate goal congruence between key management personnel/senior executives with that of the business and shareholders. - B88.
-On 30 June 2016, the Board approved a new Performance Rights Plan, which was subsequently approved by shareholders (most recently at the Company's 2019 Annual General Meeting).
-Under the plan, the number of performance rights (Rights) granted to senior executives ranges up to 40% (100% for the Managing Director) of the executive's total fixed remuneration and is dependent upon each individual's skills, responsibilities and ability to influence financial or other key objectives of Ramelius.
-The number of rights granted is calculated by dividing the long-term incentive remuneration dollar amount by the volume weighted average price of Ramelius shares traded on the Australian Securities Exchange during the 5 trading day period prior to the date of the grant.
-Vesting and measurement period for performance rights is set over three years with vesting and measurement of the granted rights occurring at the end of that three-year period.
-Rights are subject to vesting conditions related to achievement of total shareholder returns and period of service.
-Total shareholder return performance is measured against the total shareholder return of a benchmark peer group. - B89.
-Any Rights that do not vest on the vesting date will lapse.
-The Rights may be subject to performance conditions which are to be tested in future financial periods.
+B87.
+Key management personnel/senior executives may receive performance-based remuneration as considered appropriate by the Nomination & Remuneration Committee and approved by the Board.
+The intention of this remuneration is to facilitate goal congruence between key management personnel/senior executives with that of the business and shareholders.

+- B88.
+On 30 June 2016, the Board approved a Performance Rights Plan, which was subsequently approved by shareholders (most recently at the Company's 2019 Annual General Meeting).
+On 29 September 2022, the Board approved certain changes to the Company's to the Performance Rights Plan (such changes to be submitted for approval by shareholders at the Company's 2022 Annual General Meeting).
+Under the plan (current and proposed), the number of performance rights (Performance Rights) granted to senior executives ranges up to 40% (100% for the Managing Director) of the executive's total fixed remuneration and is dependent upon each individual's skills, responsibilities and ability to influence financial or other key objectives of Ramelius.
+The number of Performance Rights granted is calculated by dividing the total fixed remuneration dollar amount by the volume weighted average price of Ramelius shares traded on the Australian Securities Exchange during the 5 trading day period prior to the date of the grant.
+Vesting and measurement period for Performance Rights is set over three years with vesting and measurement of the granted rights occurring at the end of that three-year period.
+Performance Rights are subject to vesting conditions related to achievement of total shareholder returns (TSR) and if the Company's TSR over the measurement period is greater than 15% compounded annual growth.
+TSR performance is measured against the total shareholder return of a benchmark peer group. - B89.
+Any Performance Rights that do not vest on the vesting date will lapse.
+The Performance Rights may be subject to performance conditions which are to be tested in future financial periods.
 Details of any share-based compensation to key management personnel/senior executives are disclosed in the Remuneration Report section of the Annual Report. - B90.
 The employment conditions of Executive Directors including the CEO and key management personnel/senior executives are formalised in contracts of employment.
 The contracts have no fixed term with specific terms not greater than 12 months' notice of termination by the executive and Company.
 Generally, employment contracts of senior executives enable the Company to terminate the contracts without cause by providing written notice or making a termination payment in lieu of notice including a minimum termination payment as provided for under the contracts.
 However any such termination payments to officers of the Company are subject to the requirements of ASX Listing Rule 10.19, and in the event that the value of termination benefits to be paid and the value of all other termination benefits that are or may be payable to all officers of the Company together exceed 5% of the equity interests of the Company as set out in the latest accounts given to the ASX, the payment shall be pro-rata based on the maximum total termination benefits allowable under ASX Listing Rule 10.19.
 Termination payments are not generally payable on resignation or dismissal for serious misconduct.
-Any performance rights or options not vested or exercised before the date of termination will lapse. - B91.
+Any Performance Rights or options not vested or exercised before the date of termination will lapse. - B91.
 Details of directors' and key management personnel/senior executive remuneration, superannuation and retirement payments are set out in the Remuneration Report section of the Annual Report.